4.9. Predictor Evaluation Workflows

 from citrine.jobs.waiting import wait_while_validating

-from citrine.seeding.find_or_create import find_or_create_project
+from citrine.seeding.find_or_create import find_or_create_team, find_or_create_project

 client = Citrine(api_key=os.environ.get('CITRINE_API_KEY'))

-project = find_or_create_project(project_collection=client.projects, project_name='example project')
+project = find_or_create_project(project_collection=team.projects, project_name='example project')

 predictor = project.predictors.register(predictor)